Installing AREDN® Firmware

 GL-iNet First Install Process

-GL-iNet devices allow you to use the manufacturer’s pre-installed OpenWRT web interface to upload and apply new firmware images.
+Download the Install Checklist for GL-iNet devices.
+These devices allow you to use the manufacturer’s pre-installed OpenWRT web interface to upload and apply new firmware images.
 Check the GL-iNet documentation for your device if you have questions about initial configuration.
 Both GL-iNet and AREDN® devices provide DHCP services, so you should be able to connect your computer and automatically receive an IP address on the correct subnet.
 GL-iNet devices usually have a default IP address of 192.168.8.1, so if for some reason you need to give your computer a static IP address you can use that subnet.

 After the GL-iNet device is first booted and configured, navigate to the Upgrade section and click Local Upgrade to select the AREDN® sysupgrade.bin file you downloaded for your device.